uzairlol/CSV_Data_Streamer/README.md

     Example modifications in subscriber.py:

-    Set the public IP address of the publisher laptop as: public_ip = "39.33.241.27" (Use your actual public IP address)
+    Set the internal IP address of the publisher laptop as: public_ip = "192.168.1.x" (Replace with your actual internal IP)

-2. Run the subscriber script by executing:
+3. Run the subscriber script by executing:

     python subscriber.py